-Alice Osman's practice focuses on the representation of sovereign States and private clients in investor-State arbitrations and international commercial arbitrations.
+Alice Osman's practice focuses on the representation of sovereign States and multi-national corporations in investor-State arbitrations and international commercial arbitrations.

 - Pharmaceutical company in an arbitration against a Malaysian company concerning a sales and supply agreement (LCIA, London).